 Should be easily accessible to the users.

-Best tool to create a public roadmap in 2023
+Grabee: The best tool to create a public roadmap in 2023

-The best tool to create a public product roadmap in 2023 is Grabee, a feedback management tool that lets you create a public roadmap.
+The best tool to create a public product roadmap in 2023 is Grabee, a customer feedback management tool that lets you create a public product roadmap.
 It's free to use and easy to set up.

 You can also host your roadmap using GitHub or Trello.
 Both of the platforms have their own benefits, but Grabee allows you to take advantage of one platform while using another at the same time.